AJotaEme/branch_protections_gh/README.md

 - Install [Python](https://www.python.org/downloads/) locally
 - [Local version](./Local_version) code

-This script version is meant to emulate a GitHub Webook and how to process a json payload.
+This script version is meant to emulate a GitHub Webhook and how to process a json payload.
 In [this](./Local_version/) repo folder you will find the python script and a json payload example.

 ### Setup Payload